Get recognized as a Firewise USA® Neighborhood

 Go beyond the requirements to enhance wildfire safety.
 Explore Marin County’s recommended actions to take for Firewise recognized communities.

-Check the map below to see if your community is recognized as a Firewise USA® site.
+Check the map below (scroll to bottom of this page) to see if your community is recognized as a Firewise USA® site.
 However, this map may not always be up to date.

 Firewise USA Risk Assessment Cover